pichristoph/eurollvm2022/liveDemo/README.md

 * OS (one of the following):
   * Linux: possible (tested with Ubuntu 20.04)
   * Windows: possible with a linux subsystem (tested with Ubuntu 20.04 on Windows)
-* Java version: tested with 1.8 (not longer ensured to work), 11 and 17.
+* Java version: tested with 11 and 17.
 * Swift compiler: tested with 5.5.1
 * Clang/LLVM: tested with 10.0.0 and 12.0.1